dariusztutaj/hydra-login-consent/local-env/README.md

 ```
 kubectl -n istio-system get secrets kyma-gateway-certs -o jsonpath='{.data.tls\.crt}' | base64 -d > ./kyma-cert.crt
 ```
-and move it to minikube folder and restart minikube:
+and move it to minikube folder:
 ```
 mv ./kyma-cert.crt $HOME/.minikube/certs/
-minikube start --embed-certs=true
 ```
 after that the certificate can be find in `/usr/share/ca-certificates` and whey trying to access oauth endpoint from minikube does not throw an error.
 **Note**: Use the ingress gw IP from step 6.